-A performance record over the last five annual 1.
+A 4 The bish as issue asias A performance record over the last five annual 1.
 The highest issue price. accounting periods for units in each class of units in 2.
-The lowest cancellation price. issue during each of those years detailing: 3.
-4. The gross of tax net of expenses income distributed over the period (or, for accumulation units, allocated), taking account any sub-division or consolidation of units that occurred during that period.
+The lowest cancellation price. isue during each of those years detailing: The gross of tax net of expenses income distributed over the period (or, for accumulation units, allocated), taking account any sub-division or consolidation of units that occurred during that period.
+4. The Gross Yield (%), which is the gross of tax, net of expenses distribution for the last 12 months expressed as a percentage of the latest NAV (1).
 5. Time weighted, annualised performance for the quarter, and one, three and five years to the end of the period under review.
 6. An appropriate analysis of performance, e.g. by location/property type.
 As at the end of the last five annual accounting periods 1.
-2. The total NAV of the scheme property at the end of each of those years.
-The NAV of each class of unit.
-3. The number of units of each class in existence or treated as in existence.
+The total NAV of the scheme property at the end of each of those years.
+2. 3.